Lacey soldier punished, kicked out for behavior related to combat trauma

 “It's when you get home that your brain starts processing everything that you went through,” he said.
 “We were trying to process that by ourselves, and I mean alcohol was the only way we could do it.
 It wasn’t talking to somebody about it.”

 Smith said, in Afghanistan, he listened over the radio to his friend, Sgt.
 Tyler Beechnaw, die in a firefight.
-He says he struggled with survivors guilt after that day.
-Smith didn’t understand why Beechnaw died, and somehow, Smith made it out of three separate IED blasts and dozens of firefights alive.
+He says he struggled with survivor's guilt after that day.
+Smith didn’t understand why Beechnaw died while he survived three separate IED blasts and dozens of firefights.

 “I thought for sure I was dead,” Smith said.
 “You see trees around you exploding.
 I told myself over and over in my mind, ‘Just keep squeezing the trigger until you get shot.’”